zyonbao/ZBLayoutButton/README.md

 # ZBLayoutButton

-A simple class inherited from UIButton.
-You can set the layout direction in four as you want .
+A simple class inherited from UIButton, autolayout supported.
+You can set the layout direction in four as you want.
 And the screenshots has been attached below:

 ![IMG_1593](./IMG_1593.PNG)